- Things to Do

 The Plaza Hotel (768 5th Ave, at 59th Street and across from Central Park)

-From Barneys, skip across to the Lexington Avenue then down two streets to East 59th, and catch the Green No. 4 or No. 5 downtown to East 14th Street.
+From Barneys, walk to Lexington Avenue then south two streets in the direction of the cars to East 59th, and catch the 4/5/6 train (green line) to the 14th Street Station.

 One final subway ride!
 Take a jaunt back down to East 14th Street from where you just alighted, and this time catch the Green No. 6 train down to Bleecker Street.